LSUHSC School of Medicine Research Café

 The Specific Aims workshop is offered to those who are actively developing grant applications.
 Applicants will be asked to provide an NIH-formatted Biosketch and a draft version of their Specific Aims page prior to the workshop.
 These drafts will be distributed for review and critique.
 Workshop participants will present their Aims (2 slides) and then discuss with the review panel changes to wording and experimental design.
 This workshop provides attendees with valuable feedback prior to submission to the NIH.
 Registration required

-Success with LSUHSC SoM Intramural Funding (panel discussion): TBA in March
+Success with LSUHSC SoM Intramural Funding (panel discussion): Postponed Until Further Notice

 The Dean of the School of Medicine has put into place four institution grant mechanisms to provide support for faculty research: (1) Bridge Grants, (2) New Project Grants, (3) Clinical Research Grants and (4) Laboratory Supplements for Competitive Proposals.
 Dr. Backes will provide an overview of the successful application process.
 A panel of faculty who have successfully applied for intramural funding, both basic and clinical projects, will discuss how best to navigate the internal funding system.
 Panelists will also discuss any issues with their applications and how to avoid them.